security-assignments/security-assignments.github.io/_labs/lab_web_privacy_and_anonymity.md

 {% include lab_question.html question='What do you think about the experience of accessing TOR services?' %}

-<div class='alert alert-danger'><strong>Take heed!</strong> There are a number of ways to defeat Tor anonymnity.
+<div class='alert alert-danger'><strong>Take heed!</strong> There are a number of ways to defeat Tor anonymity.
 For instance, see <a href='https://www.theguardian.com/world/interactive/2013/oct/04/tor-stinks-nsa-presentation-document'>This Top-Secret presentation from the Snowden leaks about attacking Tor</a>, which says the following:

 <blockquote>We will never be able to de-anonymize all Tor users all the time... [but] with manual analysis we can de-anonymize a <em>very small fraction</em> of Tor users, however, [never in response to a post-hoc request].</blockquote></div>